jarnoux/mojito-pipeline/BLOG.md

 ## So what do you get for free (almost)?
 This approach has several advantages.
 * It decreases the user perceived latency: now the logo, the search box and all the static stuff that will be there all the time can be sent immediately and the user can start typing instead of staring into cold nothingness.
-* It optimizes bandwidth usage: by flushing early our faster independant sections, we anticipate by clearing out the pipe early for when that last slow section arrives - we increase throughput.
+* It optimizes bandwidth usage: by flushing early our faster independant sections, we anticipate by clearing out the pipe early for when that last slow section arrives-- we increase throughput.
 * It optimizes last-byte latency: "clearing out the pipe" also means that last packet will be a lot smaller and faster to transmit if it contains only the slowest, last section.
 * It optimizes memory usage: by flushing early, we don't have to hold onto the data of the faster sections and we can use that memory do do something more useful.